FenixCraven/GWSubscriptionManagement/README.md

-# SoftwareDevAssignmentMaster
+# GWSubscriptionManagement
-A repository for the second assignment in Intro to Software Development
+A repository for the Development of the Garden Waste Subscription Management tool